 Exceptions to the 12-month rule.

 There are only a few exceptions to when it is ok to ignore this rule.

 First is if you are keeping something like project clothes for messy things.
 BUT remember that you only need one or two tops and bottoms for this.
 You don’t need 5 different pairs of paints for painting.

 Second, you can keep something longer if it is a seasonal item or special event type of piece.
 But if you have passed that piece of clothing up for something else more than twice get rid of it.
-It is easy to take up a lot of space for someday’s that never come.
+It is easy to take up a lot of space for the “someday” that never comes.